dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-upgrade.md

 ## Upgrade existing cluster to {{% dapr-latest-version long="true" %}}
 There are two ways to upgrade the Dapr control plane on a Kubernetes cluster using either the Dapr CLI or Helm.

+  *Note: Dapr only has a seamless guarantee when upgrading patch versions in a single minor version, or upgrading from one minor version to the next.
+For example, upgrading from `v1.6.0` to `v1.6.4` or `v1.6.4` to `v1.7.0` is guaranteed to be seamless.
+  Upgrading more than one minor version at a time is best effort.*

 ### Dapr CLI

 The example below shows how to upgrade to version {{% dapr-latest-version long="true" %}}: